Kruithne/kogs-logger/README.md

 // > [i] This is an info message\r\n
 ```

+## What is `@kogs`?
+`@kogs` is a collection of packages that I've written to consolidate the code I often reuse across my projects with the following goals in mind:

+- Consistent API.
+- Minimal dependencies.
+- Full TypeScript definitions.
+- Avoid feature creep.
+- ES6+ syntax.

+All of the packages in the `@kogs` collection can be found [on npm under the `@kogs` scope.](https://www.npmjs.com/settings/kogs/packages)

+## Contributing / Feedback / Issues
+Feedback, bug reports and contributions are welcome.
+Please use the [GitHub issue tracker](https://github.com/Kruithne/kogs-utils/issues) and follow the guidelines found in the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## License
 The code in this repository is licensed under the ISC license.
 See the [LICENSE](LICENSE) file for more information.